SaraR-1/Immigration-Models/README.md

 Let's see also the "Area" variable which is time invariant.
 Here as "Immigrant Stock" the mean over the years 2005-2015 is considered.
 ![](https://github.com/SaraR-1/Immigration-Models/blob/master/Plots/stock_vs_time_invariant_regions.png)

+Some variables like:
+- Native population
+- Difficulty to reach services
+- Housing costs
+- Net Income
+- Social activities
+seems to effect, somehow, one or more location-specific immigrant flow.

+The others may be included in a regression model to see if they improve or not the prediction.

 ## Regression Model for Data Panel